jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 [Mr. Potato Head](https://en.wikipedia.org/wiki/Mr._Potato_Head) is a favorite childhood toy and Disney Toy Story character.
 But he’s also a good metaphor for the Decorator Design Pattern.

 Mr. Potato Head has been a favorite for many children including me in my youth.
 The plain potato core feature isn’t much of a toy.
 The fun came in decorating the potato with caricature appendages, such as eyes, mouth, nose, ears, feet, hands, and hats.
-Kids could create different Mr. Potato Head with different expressions depending upon the features added.
+Kids could create different Mr. Potato Head with different expressions depending upon the appendages added.
 And inevitably, noses would be placed in the ear holes, hands in the hat holes, etc.

 The original version of the toy only included the Decorator appendages.
 The child needed a real potato, probably provided by mom.
 After too many rotting Mr. Potato Heads transformed into <span style="font-family:Chiller;">__Mr.
 Potato Zombie__</span>, Hasbro provided a plastic potato, which also doubled as convenient storage for the appendages.